Canada: Federal

 Legislative Jurisdictions

 Canada’s federal and provincial governments share jurisdiction over energy and environmental policy and the legal and regulatory framework for upstream, midstream, and downstream operations.
-The provincial authorities enforce regulations and standard operating procedures for managing flaring and venting activities as well as reporting emissions (see the chapters on Alberta, British Columbia, and Saskatchewan).
+The provincial authorities enforce regulations and standard operating procedures for managing flaring and venting activities as well as reporting emissions (see the case studies on Alberta, British Columbia, and Saskatchewan).

 Associated Gas Ownership